bajoriya-vaibhav/project-2/README.md

 ##Project Structure

-/public: Contains static assets and the HTML template /src: Contains the application's source code /components: Reusable React components
+* /public: Contains images and static assets
+* /src: Contains the application's source code
-/containers: Higher-level components and container logic /styles: CSS, SCSS, or styled-components files
-/utils: Utility functions or helper modules
+* /components: Reusable React components
+* `/Components/**`:It includes the Navbar,Footer,Loading,Usersearch,Repos(card),User(user page),usercard(for all the users which matches the search).
+I have used the tailwindcss for styling, for mainting state usestate hook and usecontext hook for fetching the states and functions managed in GithubContext.
+* `/context/**`:It include all the main states and function mangaed using the createcontext to create a context object
-App.js: The root component
+* App.js: The root component
-index.js: Entry point of the application
+* index.js: Entry point of the application

 ## Usage
 It helps user to fetch the github related details very easily.
 It's just for learning purpose not really much benefical and no future scope.